ZeWang95/BinaryLatentDiffusion/binary-ae/README.md

 In the original paper, we used a dedicated binary autoencoder trained specifically for each experiment.
 To promote more general usage, we now release two binary autoencoders trained using over 600M images from the [LAION](https://laion.ai/projects/) dataset.

-- C64
+- **C64**
 The 64-latent-channel binary autoencoder can be downloaded [here](https://drive.google.com/drive/folders/1CFlixXLnEHZ0jaRLXLS4d_bJMZwG-Iih?usp=sharing).
 It represents a 256x256 image as a 16x16x64 binary tensor.

-- C128
+- **C128**
 The 128-latent-channel binary autoencoder can be downloaded [here](https://drive.google.com/drive/folders/1rlWjd5iDOydTrxJyfvLZ8oDogRB3HiMe?usp=sharing).
 It represents a 256x256 image as a 16x16x128 binary tensor.

-The C64 binary autoencoder should be able to reconstruct any images with a fair quality.
-The C128 one offers a better reconstruction quality but pose additional challenges for the training of the diffusiuon sampler.
+The C64 binary autoencoder should be able to reconstruct any images with fair quality.
+The C128 one offers a better reconstruction quality but poses additional challenges for the training of the diffusion sampler.

 If you would like to train your own binary autoencoder, you can try running:
 ```